All Episodes

 This is what our country needed.

-And you know, Zelensky coming in and trying to have his demands, and you're gonna do this and you're gonna do that, and you're gonna give me money, and you know, just trying to act like he had the last four years.
+And, you know, Zelensky coming in and trying to have his demands, and you're going to do this, and you're going to do that, and you're going to give me money.

 Well, we've got a new administration.

-I don't want I will not do a ceasefire.
+I don't want, I will not do a ceasefire.

 And I'm thinking, why not?